 Graeme would read or watch whatever I and no doubt countless others sent him, offering feedback and motivation when the road most travelled seemed more appealing.
 Having mentored countless writers over the decades, Graeme continued to be productive across various genres, from his illustrated guide to the lives and works of Australia’s Writers (1980), to his novel Long Afternoon of the World (2007), to his powerful serialised work ‘The Barking of Dogs: Considering the Social Effects of Global Warming’ (2016), to various other sport-themed books and collections of carefully crafted poems.
 As the interviewer makes clear in this recorded conversation with Graeme, he was a ‘prolific, eclectic, and award-winning writer.’

-Graeme had become the first Lecturer in Creative Writing in Australia at the Gordon Institute of Technology, before his path brought him to Deakin University.
+Graeme had become the first Lecturer in Creative Writing in Australia at the Gordon Institute of Technology (bringing to being the first tertiary course in the field), before his path later brought him to Deakin University.
 There his passion for the country and its cultures led him to initiate the ‘Australian Studies’ discipline, and his creative ideas and outputs contributed to interdisciplinary bridges between literary studies, art, and history.
 Many years after his retirement, Graeme would still roam the corridors of the Waurn Ponds campus as an Honorary Fellow, digitising precious photographs for the National Library of Australia and continuing to look for opportunities to help students and colleagues alike.
 More on Graeme’s dynamic career can be found here.

 But that’s not what I knew Graeme as.
 I just knew him as the man who for one reason or another (and often for no reason at all) posted me scenic country photographs with a warm, handwritten message on the back, always signed GK-S; the fellow who selflessly made the long trip from Geelong to Melbourne to attend film screenings and all 3 days of a conference I organised; the friend who shared his life with me through stories; the thoroughly decent human being.